 Bioturbation.
-Disturbance of a sedimentary bed by the
+Disturbance of a sedimentary bed by the activities

 Birefringence.
 An optical property of certain minerals, which causes images seen through the mineral to be doubled.
 Calcite is the most common mineral showing this property.

 Block And Ash Flow.
-A pyroclastic flow consisting of a
+A pyroclastic flow consisting of a large

-flow of high-silica lava collapses.
+high-silica lava collapses.

 Breccia.
 A sedimentary rock containing broken, irregular

 found in the most primitive meteorites that are believed to be the

 Calc-alkaline.
 Describes a suite of igneous

 rocksmoderately enriched in the alkali metals, potassium and